yangela1/yangela1/README.md

 <h1 align="center">Hi 👋, I'm Angela</h1>
-<h3 align="center">A recent graduate passionate about software development, with a focus on ☁ Cloud Computing and DevOps!</h3>
+<h3 align="center">A recent CS graduate with a focus on ☁ Cloud Computing and DevOps!</h3>

 - 🔭 I’m currently working on **My Cafe Blog**